Lady Byng winner to be announced before Game 3 of East Final

 Here is a look at the three finalists, who were named July 16.
 Voting was completed before the start of the postseason.

-Nathan MacKinnon, Auston Matthews and Ryan O'Reilly were named finalists for the Lady Byng Trophy on Thursday.
+Nathan MacKinnon, Auston Matthews and Ryan O'Reilly are the finalists for the Lady Byng Trophy.

 MacKinnon, a center, was fifth in the NHL with 93 points (35 goals, 58 assists) and was plus-13, leading Colorado Avalanche forwards in average ice time per game (21:13) before the season was paused March 12 due to concerns surrounding the coronavirus.
 He was assessed five penalties totaling 12 minutes, each the fewest of his seven NHL seasons, and was tied for third in the NHL in net penalties at plus-18 (23 drawn, five taken).
 A first-time finalist, MacKinnon would be the third Avalanche player to win the award and first since O'Reilly in 2013-14.

 MacKinnon led Colorado to the Western Conference Second Round, where it was defeated by the Dallas Stars in seven games.
 He was leading the Stanley Cup Playoffs in scoring (25 points; nine goals, 16 assists) when the Avalanche were eliminated.

 Matthews finished third in the League with an NHL career-high 47 goals and an NHL career-best 80 points in 70 games with the Toronto Maple Leafs.
 The center had 12 power-play goals and was plus-19, averaging 20:58 of ice time per game, second among Toronto forwards, and was assessed four minor penalties totaling eight minutes.
 It is the first Lady Byng nomination for Matthews, who would be the first Maple Leafs player to win the award since Alexander Mogilny in 2002-03.